 All Year Round: Visit Franklin for Walking, Biking, History and Arts Trails and Festivals

-Every Labour weekend in October, the Franklin Arts Trail sees our award winning and emerging artists in all sorts of mediums open their studios to the public.
-From glass blowing to pottery, to steel sculpture to paintings - we have some of the most diverse artwork in the North Island.
+Every Labour weekend in October, the Franklin Arts Trail sees our award-winning and emerging artists in all sorts of mediums open their studios to the public.
+From glass blowing to Adrian Bevis Pottery, to steel sculpture to paintings - we have some of the most diverse artwork in the North Island.
 Many of our artists take their inspiration from the local landscapes and features.
 Be sure to check it out.

 If you are here in November, check out the V8 Supercars at Pukekohe Park.